har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 Adequate power planes and heatsinking for the WROOM-32 module.

 Multiple decoupling capacitors, including optional large low ESR tantalum (e.g. 330uF 6.3V).
-This will prevent brownout resets when running off power supplies with limited current capacity.
+This will prevent brownout resets from current spikes when running off power supplies with limited current capacity.

 Two voltage regulator options :
 1. LDO regulator - HT7833 / HT7333 in SOT89 package.
 HT7833 has a higher max current and higher dropout voltage - ok for USB power.
 HT7333 has lower max current and lower dropout voltage - ok for Lipoly battery power if not running at max clock frequency or not using the radio.